 The father of two sons

 I like the idea of the Father of two sons.
 It’s not easy to be really a father or a mother of two children.
 We know it too well the little wars going on in families where parents are accused: “I know you like my brother/my sister more than me”.
-Without knowing we at times we just find ourselves leaning more to those who are more obliging towards us and keeping others at a distance.
+Without knowing, at times we just find ourselves leaning more to those who are more obliging towards us and keeping others at a distance.
 That’s why I admire the attention that the father gives to each of his sons.
 He has been waiting for the return of the younger son whom sees while he’s still far off, ever ready to give him a kiss of welcome.
-Similarly, when his dutiful elder son refuses to participate in the banquet, and remains outside, again, the father goes out to speak to him -begging him to enter the father’s house.
+Similarly, when his dutiful elder son refuses to participate in the banquet, and remains outside, again, it’s the same father who goes out to speak to him -begging him to enter the father’s house.
 Beautiful!
 He meets each one right there where he is.